cozy/cozy.github.io/docs/install/manual.md

 ## Install dependencies

-On a fresh new Debian Jessie, are are the packages that may be useful to install and manage your server:
+On a fresh new Debian Jessie, here are the packages that may be useful to install and manage your server:

 ```shell
 apt-get update && apt-get --no-install-recommends -y install \